-Merit criteria 2.
-Financial and commercial feasibility Descriptions EOI Full application Explanation of basis for each sales volume and probability figure listed in the WSPT.
-Provision of supporting evidence such as offtake agreements and letters of support, is optional at the EOI stage.
-Note that the provision of supporting evidence will be required at the detailed application stage.
-Specification of the total addressable market (TAM) for the low carbon product including customer types, numbers and buying habits.
+Descriptions EOI Full application evidence will be required at the detailed application stage.
+Specification of the total addressable market (TAM) for the renewable energy product including customer types, numbers and buying habits.
 Summary of the market entry strategy and sales channels for both domestic and international sales.
-Product margin analysis for the low carbon product versus competitors.
+Product margin analysis for the renewable energy product versus competitors.
 Overview of market entry barriers and how these will be overcome (regulatory, stakeholder, technical, financial, supply chain, labour/skills, environmental, etc.).
-Analysis of competitors' products, noting strengths and weaknesses compared to the applicant's proposed low carbon product.
-Total addressable market (TAM) analysis backed by credible data sources, a revenue model identifying specific customers or customer types, and a market share analysis combining TAM and revenue model data IP strategy and protection mechanisms (e.g. patents, trademarks) Evidence of commitment from lead applicant's board and executive management Where multiple entities or organisations are collaborating to own and deliver the project, evidence of this collaboration such as heads of agreement, consortium agreements, joint venture agreements, letters of intent etc. When applicable, letters of support or intent from other parties such as government entities and customers.
+Analysis of competitors' products, noting strengths and weaknesses compared to the applicant's proposed renewable energy product.
+Overview of extent to which the proposed product is novel, distinctive or considerably different to existing products available in the domestic and global marketplace.
+Overview of where the product currently being manufactured at commercial scale (if at all).
+Total addressable market (TAM) analysis backet by credible data sources, a "bottom-up" revenue model identifying specific customers or customer types and a market share analysis combining TA and revenue model data.
+IP strategy and protection mechanisms (e.g. patents, trademarks).
+Evidence of commitment from lead applicant's board and executive management.
+Where multiple entities or organisations are collaborating to own and deliver the project, evidence of this collaboration such as heads of agreement, consortium agreements, joint ventur agreements, letters of intent etc. When applicable, letters of support or intent from other parties such as government entities and customers.